 Why it’s different:

-• The Sable Antelope: This is the only place in Kenya where you can see the rare and beautiful Sable Antelope.
+• The Sable Antelope: Shimba Hills is the only place in Kenya where you can see the Sable Antelope — a striking, curved-horned antelope with a jet-black coat and white underbelly.
+For wildlife photographers and serious safari travellers, this alone justifies the trip.

 Sable antelopes grazing in shimba hill seen during a game drive in Diani